henrik42/solo/README.md

 `resources/public/js/compiled/`) you would see an empty page otherwise.

-__Note:__ The Figwheel compile really creates CLJS and not JS.
+__Note:__ The Figwheel compile really creates additional CLJS and not JS.
 The CLJS is then compiled to JS like all the other CLJS.
 Take a look at `resources/public/js/compiled/assets/figwheel/connect.cljs`:

     ;; This namespace was created to add to the :preloads clojureScript ;; compile option.
 This will allow you to start the figwheel client with the